 Swedish laws and culture around

 alcohol and drugs

-It is also important to note that the drug culture in Sweden is not prevalent or common.
-Many Swedes have never tried drugs other than tobacco or alcohol and the attitude towards other drugs is also stricter than you may be use to.
+Also note that the drug culture in Sweden is not prevalent or common.
+Many Swedes have never tried drugs other than tobacco or alcohol and the attitude towards other drugs is also stricter than you may be used to.

 Lund University guidelines and routines

-Illegal and unauthorised handling and use of narcotic and doping classified substances is not compatible with employment or study at Lund University.
+Illegal and unauthorised handling and use of narcotic and doping classified substances is not compatible with study or employment at Lund University.
 All employees and students have a responsibility to ensure these guidelines are applied at Lund University.

-- Ensure an alcohol- and drug-free work and study environment
+- ensure an alcohol- and drug-free study and work environment

-- Identify and take measures to address problems at an early stage, thus preventing illness and maladjustment as a result of alcohol and drug use
+- identify and take measures to address problems at an early stage to prevent illness and disorder as a result of alcohol and drug use.

 It is the responsibility of Lund University students to: